Closing Date: 19th June, 2026

 • Provide authoritative legal guidance on complex factual and legal issues, requiring accurate analysis, extensive research, and integration of evolving case law.

-• Administer OSC's 2302(c) Certification Program, assisting federal agencies and government corporations with fulfilling their statutory requirement to ensure employees understand their rights under the Civil Service Reform Act, the Whistleblower Protection Act, and related statutes.
+• Lead and administer OSC's 5 U.S.C.
+2302(c) Certification Program, delivering legal guidance, training, and technical assistance to federal agencies and government corporations to help them meet their statutory obligation to ensure employees are informed of their rights under the Civil Service Reform Act, the Whistleblower Protection Act, and related statutes.

 • Coordinate workforce development initiatives, including internal training and professional development programs, and oversee compliance with mandatory training requirements.